MCWG in Driving License: Eligibility and Application Process

 The required documents to be submitted will depend upon the transport department of your area; however, these are some basic documents that need to be provided:

-- Address Proof: Water/gas/electricity bill under your name, ration card, Aadhar card, passport, or passbook with address
+- Address Proof: Water/gas/electricity bill under your name, ration card, Aadhaar card, passport, or passbook with address

 - Age Proof: Birth Certificate, Marksheet of Class 10, Passport, or PAN Card

-- Identity Proof: Aadhar Card, PAN Card, Voter ID Card, or Passport
+- Identity Proof: Aadhaar Card, PAN Card, Voter ID Card, or Passport

-How to Apply for the MCWG Driving Licence Online?
+How to Apply for an MCWG Driving Licence Online?

-An online application process for the MCWG driving license has made the procedure more accessible than ever before.
+An online application process for the MCWG driving licence has made the procedure more accessible than ever before.
 Here are some easy steps to follow when making your application:

 Step 1: Visit the official Parivahan website to begin your application.